John Stewart of Methven: Adultery and imprisonment

 In September 1626 the Privy Council found he had been living in adultery in Dumbarton Castle with two servant women, Isobel Beaton and Margaret Kilmaurs, and had kept his wife, Dame Margaret, a prisoner in a ruinous and damp part of the castle for 13 days, chained to the bed, and he beat her.
 Isobel Beaton and Isobel Scot had previously been admonished by Dumbarton Kirk for scandalous behaviour.
 Some of Stewart's cruelty was to coerce her to sign some legal papers.
 Stewart spent some time as a prisoner in Edinburgh Castle and Blackness Castle in 1626.
 He wrote angry letters to his servant William Young who had escaped to Ireland taking his valuable possessions.

 Death

 Stewart was found guilty of three adulteries and sentenced to be executed "by the king’s will", and the court ordered that he should be hanged in December 1627.
-It is unclear if he was hanged, but steps were made to secure the income of Lady Methven from his estate, and he was dead by 1630 when a legal case mentions his decease, and his widow Margaret married Sir John Seton of Gargunnock in 1629.
+It is unclear if he was hanged, but steps were made to secure the income of Lady Methven from his estate, and he was dead by 1630 when a legal case mentions his decease, and his widow Margaret Hamilton married Sir John Seton of Gargunnock in 1629.